-- (e) All care groups In addition to the work set out above we will continue to work with our market to develop new models for meeting need, for example though the development of micro-providers to enable adults with Direct Payments to have more choice over how they use them.
+- (e) All care groups In addition to the work set out above we will continue to work with our market to develop new models for meeting need.
+For example though the development of micro-providers to enable adults with Direct Payments to have more choice over how they use them.
 In parallel we will develop the infrastructure required to support this new approach.
-We anticipate that as this model develops it should generate some £895,000 in efficiencies in 2022/23. - 6.8 In order to ensure that the Council pays due regard to the PSED, individual equality impact assessments will be undertaken in order to ensure there are mitigating actions, where possible, to minimise any adverse impact on citizens accessing Adult Services.
+We anticipate that as this model develops it should generate £50,000 in efficiencies in 2023/24.
+A £1m improved income collection target is included within the budget and will be achieved through increased resources in the Finance Transactional Services team as well as a review of the bad debt provision balance. - (f) A substantial amount of investment within this budget is set for inflation requirements in the market.
+Some changes to the modelling of this were made which released £2.9m of budget when compared to prior modelling.
+There is still commitment to support inflation pressures across the market within the affordability of this budget. - 6.8 To ensure that the Council pays due regard to the PSED, individual Equalities Comprehensive Impact Assessments will be undertaken to ensure there are mitigating actions, where possible, to minimise any adverse impact on citizens accessing Adult Services.
+Where there are no mitigating factors, policy authors will need to set out the options based on the adverse impacts for political decision making to take place.